JNisk/AncesTrim/README.md

 using genealogy software.
 AncesTrim is intended for genetics researchers and others who work with genealogical information.

+The basic principle of AncesTrim is that in a pedigree with a high degree of inbreeding, some individuals are more informative than others.
+For example, if two individuals are related to each other via a common ancestor, then that ancestor is important but that ancestor's parents may not necessarily be.
+The same is true when an individual is related to itself via an ancestor.
+To demonstrate the difference that trimming a pedigree makes, an image of an example pedigree of 46 individuals before and after trimming has been been included:

+![An image of an example pedigree before (A) and after (B) trimming.]
+(example_image.png)

 # Requirements

 This script has been tested with Python 2.6.6 in a Linux environment,